 - Send customized email messages and/or an online newsletter to your entire database & partner lists.

-- Ask constituents to send an email to friends and family with a link to their personal fundraising websitewhere donations can be made online.
+- For non-profit crowdfunding campaigns, ask constituents to send an email to friends and family with a link to their personal fundraising page where donations can be made online.

-- Inform people about your online fundraising campaign with a message and link to your website on your Facebook page and on your organization’s home page.
+- Inform people about your online fundraising campaign with a message and link to your website on your Facebook page or other social media sites and on your organization’s home page.

-- Ask all partners including sponsors, volunteers, media and vendors to help spread the word through their online channels (organizational website, email database, social networks, etc.)
+- Ask all partners including sponsors, volunteers, media and vendors to help spread the word through their online channels (organizational websites, email database, social media networks, etc.)

 - Create press releases to inform local media of event happenings, and pitch story ideas featuring volunteers or recipients to make an emotional appeal to community members.

-- Provide a safe and secure online website where donors can easily make online donations.
-(Be sure your software partner works with one of the industry’s leading payment processors to help you manage the intake of your money)
+- Provide a secure online website where donors can easily make online donations.
+The easier it is for donors, the more likely they are to contribute to your charitable cause.
+Be sure your software partner works with one of the industry’s leading payment processors to help you manage the intake of your money.

-- Communicate with donors by sending thank you messages for donations, and follow-up emails to re-cap how successful the event was (some online software tools provide auto-generated email confirmations to help you stay on track)
+- Donors like to be recognized.
+Communicate with donors by sending thank you messages for donations, and follow-up emails to re-cap how successful the event was (DoJiggy’s online software tools provide auto-generated email confirmations to help you stay on track).

 - Continuously monitor progress with a fundraising thermometer.
 This can help instill motivation and rally people towards the close of the fundraiser if goals are not met.

-- Choose software that includes a reports section that will help you to easily track and manage logistics of your fundraising event, and store information on donors, participants, sponsors and volunteers.
+- Choose software that includes great reporting that will help you to easily track and manage logistics of your fundraising event, and store information on donors, participants, sponsors and volunteers.

-- Monitor participant progress and motivate participants to perform through incentives and encouragement!
+- Everybody likes prizes.
+Monitor participant progress and motivate participants to perform through incentives and encouragement.